IntelLabs/Open-Omics-Acceleration-Framework/applications/ProtGPT2/README.md

 # OpenOmics ProtGPT2
-ProtGPT2 is a popular deep language model for Protein Design.
-ProtpGPT2, trained on known proteins, generates de novo proteins sequences, hence has the potential to revolutionize domains such as healthcare, agriculture, evironmental, etc. OpenOmics ProtGPT2 is a highly optimized version of the original ProtGPT2 for modern CPUs, with support for lower precision computations.
+ProtGPT2 is a popular deep language model for protein design.
+ProtpGPT2, trained on known proteins, generates de novo proteins sequences, hence has the potential to revolutionize domains such as Healthcare, Agriculture, Climate, etc. OpenOmics ProtGPT2 is a highly optimized version of the original ProtGPT2 for modern CPUs, with support for lower precision computations.
 It maintains the exact same accuracy level as original the ProtGPT2.

 Notes:
 - OpenOmics ProtGPT2 supports all the parameters supported by original ProtGPT2 (please refer to original PrtoGPT2 readme below)
 - Additionly, OpenOmics ProtGPT2 provides three more parameters:
-  - `--dtype` : <float32/bfloat16>
+  - `--dtype` : <float32/bfloat16>  (lower precision for faster execution)
-  - `--model_dir` : \<directory path of user provided model files>
+  - `--model_dir` : \<directory path of user provided model files>   (user provided models for inference)
-  - `--output_file` : \<output file path>
+  - `--output_file` : \<output (fasta) file name>                  (generate output fasta file instead of printing on terminal)
 - OpenOmics ProtGPT2 by default downloads the model parameters; user can provide his/her models through `--model_dir` input parameter